What Employers Should Know about IRS Form 1095-C?

 The following instructions summarize what employers must know about the ACA Form 1094-C and Form 1095-C filing requirements.

-What is the purpose of IRS Form 1095-C?
+What is the purpose of Form 1095-C?

-• Whether an employer is potentially liable for payment under the employer shared responsibility provisions of section 4980H, and the amount of the payment, if any.
+• Whether an employer is potentially liable for payment under the employer-shared responsibility provisions of section 4980H and the amount of the payment, if any.

-• Eligibility of employees to purchase premium tax credit.
+• Eligibility of employees to purchase a premium tax credit.

-Who must file IRS Form 1095-C?
+Who must file Form 1095-C?

 IRS Form 1095-C.

-Information required to file IRS Form 1095-C
+Information required to file Form 1095-C

-The following information is required when filing ACA Form 1095-C
+The following information is required when

 Part I, Employee and Applicable Large Employer